eddie-energy/eddie/docs/3-extending/region-connector/quickstart.md

 If any errors in this document are found, please let us know or [edit the document yourself](../documentation.md).

 - :white_check_mark: Create a permission request at the permission administrators side
-- :white_check_mark: Implement custom element for region-connector
+- :white_check_mark: Implement custom element for region connector
 - :white_check_mark: Implement permission market documents
 - :white_check_mark: Request validated historical data and emit it to raw data stream
 - :white_check_mark: Map validated historical data to validated historical data market documents
 - :white_check_mark: Allow data needs for future data, and request the data once available
 - :white_check_mark: Request accounting point data and emit it to raw data stream
 - :white_check_mark: Map accounting point data to accounting point market document
-- :white_check_mark: Ensure that data needs are enforced by region-connector, such as only requesting the correct data.
+- :white_check_mark: Ensure that data needs are enforced by region connector, such as only requesting the correct data.
   For example, not requesting gas metered data for data need that specifies electricity.
 - :white_check_mark: React to revocation of permission request
 - :white_check_mark: Allow termination of permission requests